saadh393/airbnb-hotel/backend/notes.md

 ## Questions

+- A dev branch already exists in my github repo, but Raihan isn't able to pull that branch or access it.
+Should he create his own dev branch on his end?
+Or is there a way that he can access the same dev branch that I"m working on?

-- Rahan pulled my repo and doesn't have a .env file (I'm assuming because it's in my .gitignore).
-How should we handle this?
+- ~~Rahan pulled my repo and doesn't have a .env file (I'm assuming because it's in my .gitignore).
+How should we handle this?~~

 - ~~With respect to 'get Spot by userId' how can we alias 'User' to be 'Owner' as it is in the example res~~